hjy0608/hjy0608.github.io/others.markdown

 - *Environmental Research Letters*
 - *Science of the Total Environment*
 - *PLoS One*
-- *International Journal of Wildland Fire*.
+- *International Journal of Wildland Fire*

 ---